thomlake/Babi.jl/README.md

 * `train_docs::Vector{Vector{Babi.Item}}`: training documents.
 * `clause_vocab::IndexedArray{ASCIIString}`: testing document.

 By default `Babi.read_data` attempts to use the `BABI_PATH` environment variable to find the location where the data resides.
-You can either pass in this variable or set it
+You can either pass in this variable or set it at the command line or in your `.bashrc`, `.bash_profile`, etc.

 ```bash
 export BABI_PATH="/path/to/tasks_1-20_v1-2/"